MOzil-10/E-commerce-application/README.md

 Prerequisites
 Before you can run this project locally, make sure you have the following installed:

--Java 17
+- Java 17
--Docker (for running the application and database in containers) -PostgreSQL (if not using Docker for the database) -Jenkins (for build automation, if using Jenkins on your local machine) -ngrok (for exposing Jenkins locally to the public)
+- Docker (for running the application and database in containers)
+- PostgreSQL (if not using Docker for the database)
+- Jenkins (for build automation, if using Jenkins on your local machine)
+- ngrok (for exposing Jenkins locally to the public)